 "Ask not that events should happen as you will, but let your will be that events should happen as they do, and you shall have peace."

 The Stoics could have benefited from access to the advanced contemplative methods developed in Asia, but the timing was not right for them.
-However, the modern meditator has access to the contemplative methods of Asia and the cognitive methods of the Stoics.
+(Perhaps if Alexander the Great had lived another thirty years, things might have been very different.)
+However, the modern meditator has access to the both the contemplative methods of Asia and the cognitive methods of the Stoics.
 The following are some choice intellectual practices of the stoics that may be a useful adjunct for meditators.

 Two Stoic exercises I find useful are as follows: